Restoring hope through the power of law

 As Leslie says, Clio’s mobile app is invaluable: “When you’re in court (or working remotely) and can pull down your client’s documentation, and have full access to their case file—that’s so useful.”

-Additionally, Erin explains that Clio Connect allows Beacon Law’s lawyers to take on pro bono work from anywhere—making it possible for the firm to help more people.
+Additionally, Erin explains that the client portal allows Beacon Law’s lawyers to take on pro bono work from anywhere—making it possible for the firm to help more people.

 “You are pushing your drafting pleadings, e-filing, pushing things to the system and advocating—and you can do that from anywhere on the globe.
-So having that connectivity through Clio Connect and being able to advocate on your own schedule is wonderful.”
+So having that connectivity through the client portal and being able to advocate on your own schedule is wonderful.”

 For Beacon Law, Clio’s document automation tools make each workday easier, smoother, and more productive.